hyacinthXV/zscore-attestor/README.md

 # zScore AVS Attestor

 ## Setting up as an Operator with the AVS

-Guidelines to set yourself up as an operator and start the service are here - coming soon
+Docs to set yourself up as an operator and start the service are here - [zScore-AVS-Docs](https://docs.zeru.finance/zeru-tech-docs/zscore-avs/quickstart)

 ## ▶️ Run an Attestor Node

 We provide a docker-compose configuration which sets up the Attestor Node

 To set up the environment, create a `.env` file with the usual zScore